 Fractions are merely about working with a part of a number.
 Fractions are breaking whole numbers down into smaller segments or pieces.

 Fractions are commonly used in various measurements.
 Inches are often broken down into 16ths (sixteenths).
-Here, we will try to make you understand fractions.
-Then we’ll address adding, subtracting, multiplying, and dividing fractions.

 Next lesson: Basic of Fractions